 Florence is a medium-sized city located in the state of Kentucky.
 With a population of 33,004 people and nine constituent neighborhoods, Florence is the eighth largest community in Kentucky.

-Florence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Florence is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Florence is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Florence who work in office and administrative support (12.00%), sales jobs (9.88%), and management occupations (8.07%).

 Also of interest is that Florence has more people living here who work in computers and math than 95% of the places in the US.